SrikanthBonkuri/Data_Processing-Final_project-Cell_Images/README.md

 ## Part 3: Greyscale Image Reduction

 <img src="data/image_green.png" width="500">
-This is a sample image of hepatocytes that have absorbed acridine orange, glowing green in flourescent light.
+This is a sample image of tumorspheres that have absorbed acridine orange captured in green flourescent light.
 <br /><br /><br />

 <img src="data/image_grey.png" width="500">
-Here we have our greyscale reduction of the image, which we produce for easier analysis.
+Here we have our gradient reduction of the image pixel intensities into buckets of white, black, and grey.
+This allows for easier analysis of cells bodies (and organelles), membranes (and plasma), and background, which enables easier analysis.
 <br /><br />

 ## Part 4: Analysis of Flourescence